-KPMG (MU)1 is dedicated to protecting the confidentiality and privacy of information entrusted to it.
-As part of this fundamental obligation, KPMG is committed to the appropriate protection and use of personal information (sometimes referred to as "personally identifiable information" or "PII") that has been collected by or provided to us through our websites and other online and mobile applications and services that link to or post this Privacy Statement (collectively, the “Online Services”).
+KPMG MU is dedicated to protecting the confidentiality and privacy of information entrusted to it.
+As part of this fundamental obligation, KPMG is committed to the appropriate protection and use of personal information (sometimes referred to as "personally identifiable information" or "PII") that has been collected by or provided to us through any of our websites, web-based and mobile applications, meetings and events (in-person and virtual), marketing materials and content and services that link to, post or otherwise refer to this Privacy Statement (collectively, “Activities”).

-Please review this Privacy Statement to learn more about how we collect, use, share and protect the PII that we have obtained.
-By using the Online Services, you consent to the collection and processing of your information as set forth in this Privacy Statement, now and as amended by us from time to time.
+Please review this Privacy Statement to learn more about how we collect, use, share and protect the personal information that we have obtained.
+By engaging in Activities (e.g., using online services or visiting a KPMG office), you consent to the collection and processing of your personal information as set forth in this Privacy Statement.

-We and our service providers collect any information that you provide when you use the Online Services.
-For example, when you register for a service, we may collect basic information about you such as your name, username, password, email address, physical address, phone number, date of birth, and other personal and business demographic or contact information.
+We and our third-party providers (including service providers, as referred to in Section 6.2) collect the personal information that you provide when you engage in any Activities.
+For example, when you register for a service or attend an event, we may collect basic information about you such as your name, username, password, email address, mailing address, phone number, date of birth, and other personal and business demographic or contact information.
 You may also provide us with certain employment information in connection with an application for employment with KPMG.
-In some cases, you may have previously provided your information to KPMG (if, for example, you are a former employee).
+In some cases, you may have previously provided your personal information to KPMG (e.g., if you are a KPMG alum).

-We use the information we collect (including through the automatic collection of personal information, as described in Section 1.1 below) to: provide you with the Online Services; communicate with you; operate, maintain, and enhance the Online Services; and fulfill your specific requests.
-For example, if you send us an email message requesting information about KPMG, we will use your email address and other information you supply to respond to your request.
-If you send us a resume or curriculum vitae (CV) to apply online for a position with KPMG, we will use the information that you provide to match you with available KPMG job opportunities.
-Your personal information is used only for the purposes described in this Privacy Statement, unless we otherwise obtain your permission, or unless otherwise required or permitted by law or professional standards.
+We use the personal information we collect (including through the automatic collection of personal information, as described in Section 1.1) to: enable you to engage in Activities; provide you with web-based and mobile applications; communicate with you; provide you with information about KPMG’s products and services; comply with applicable laws, regulations and/or professional standards, including for auditor independence, anti-money laundering and know-your-client checks; operate, maintain and enhance any of our Activities; and fulfill your specific requests.
+For example, if you send us an email message requesting information about KPMG, we will use your email address and other personal information you supply to respond to your request.
+If you send us a resume or curriculum vitae to apply online for a position with KPMG, we will use the personal information that you provide to match you with available KPMG job opportunities.
+Your personal information is used only for the purposes described in this Privacy Statement, unless we (i) obtain your express permission, (ii) provide an additional privacy notice, or (iii) as otherwise required or permitted by law or professional standards.

-In some cases where you have registered for certain services we may store your email address temporarily until we receive confirmation of the information you provided via an email (i.e., where we send an email to the email address provided as part of your registration to confirm a subscription request).
-Please note that your rights for any particular product or service will be determined by the notice provided with such product or service, and in the event of a conflict between this notice and that notice, the specific notice provided with the product or service shall control.
-KPMG only collects "sensitive" personal information when the relevant individuals voluntarily provide us with this information, or where such information is required or permitted to be collected by law or professional standards.
-Sensitive information includes personal information regarding a person's race, ethnicity, political beliefs, trade union membership, religious or similar beliefs, physical or mental health, sexual life or criminal record.
-Please use your discretion when providing sensitive information to KPMG, and under any circumstances, do not provide sensitive information to KPMG, unless you thereby consent to KPMG's use of that information for its legitimate business purposes and consent to the transfer and storage of such information to and in KPMG databases.
-If you have any questions about whether the provision of sensitive information to KPMG is, or maybe, necessary or appropriate for particular purposes, please contact KPMG at firstname.lastname@example.org.
+In some cases where you have registered for certain Activities we may store your personal information temporarily until we receive confirmation of the information you provided via an email (i.e., where we send an email message to the email address provided as part of your registration to confirm a subscription request).
+Please note that your rights for any particular request, product or service will be determined by the notice provided with such request, product or service, and in the event of a conflict between this notice and that notice, the specific notice provided with the request, product or service shall control.

-An Internet Protocol (“IP”) address is a number assigned to your computer or internet-enabled device whenever you access the internet.
+An Internet Protocol (“IP”) address is a number assigned to your Internet-enabled device (including computers and mobile devices) whenever you access the Internet.
 It allows computers and servers to recognize and communicate with one another.
-IP addresses from which visitors appear to originate may be recorded for IT security and system diagnostic purposes.
-This information may also be used in aggregate form to maintain and improve the Online Services and to generate and analyze statistics about the Online Services and your use of the Online Services.
+IP addresses from which visitors appear to originate may be recorded for KPMG’s IT security and system diagnostic purposes.
+This information may also be used to maintain and improve our Activities and to generate and analyze statistics about the Activities and your engagement in them.

-Cookies may be placed on your computer or internet-enabled device whenever you visit the Online Services.
-This allows the Online Services to remember your computer or device and serves a number of purposes.
+Cookies may be placed on your Internet-enabled device whenever you engage in our online Activities.
+This allows our websites, applications or collaboration platforms to remember your device and serves several purposes.

-On some of our Online Services, a notification banner will appear requiring your consent to collect cookies.
-If you do not provide consent, your computer or internet-enabled device will not be tracked for marketing-related activities.
+For some of our online Activities, a notification banner will appear requiring your consent to collect cookies.
+If you do not provide consent, your device will not be tracked for marketing-related activities.
 A secondary type of cookie referred to as "user-input" cookies may still be required for necessary functionality.
-Such cookies will not be blocked through the use of this notification banner.
+Such cookies will not be blocked using this notification banner.
 Your selection will be saved in a cookie and is valid for a period of 90 days.
-If you wish to revoke your selection, you may do so by clearing your browser's cookies.
+If you wish to revoke your selection, you may do so by clearing your web browser's cookies.

-Although most browsers automatically accept cookies, you may be able to choose whether or not to accept cookies via your browser's settings (often found in your browser's Tools or Preferences menu).
+Although most web browsers automatically accept cookies, you may be able to choose whether to accept cookies via your web browser's settings.
 You may also be able to delete cookies from your device.
-However, please be aware that if you do not accept cookies, you may not be able to fully experience some of the features of the Online Services.
+However, please be aware that if you do not accept cookies, you may not be able to fully experience some of the features of our online Activities.

-Below is a list of the types of cookies used on the Online Services:
+Below is a list of the types of cookies used as part of our online Activities:

 |Purpose||Description||Type & Expiry|